Many Tuesdays Later

 He still thought of her—at odd moments, mostly.
 While chopping vegetables.
 While folding laundry.
 While watching a customer at Salt and Grace light up over something simple, like pie.

 He never told anyone about her.
 Not really.
+Some truths were too strange to explain.
+And some feelings too sacred to dissect.

+So he worked.
+He served.
 And every Tuesday at eight, he listened to the quiet.

 Dressed in layered rags—mismatched fabrics that clung to her too loosely.
 A threadbare coat hung from her shoulders, clearly made for someone twice her size.
 Her jeans were torn at the knees, crusted with dirt, the hems frayed beyond repair.
 Her sneakers didn’t match, and neither of them fit.
 One heel was flattened from being stepped on too many times.
 The other had laces tied together in a knot that had probably been there for months.